blueanvil/kerch/README.md

 [![Build Status](https://travis-ci.com/blueanvil/kerch.svg?branch=master)](https://travis-ci.com/blueanvil/kerch)
 [![Coverage Status](https://coveralls.io/repos/github/blueanvil/kerch/badge.svg?branch=master)](https://coveralls.io/github/blueanvil/kerch?branch=master)

-Kerch is an (opinionated) set of Kotlin utilities for ElasticSearch 7.x.
+Kerch is an (opinionated) set of Kotlin utilities for Elasticsearch 7.x.
+The `0.9.x` branch is a maintained version compatible with Elasticsearch 6.x.

 Highlights:
 * Everything in ES is an `ElasticsearchDocument`, has and `id` and a `version`